brandon-m-wang/cs198-75/src/web-hw/hw8.md

       the line with the 200 response (login successful).
 Write this underneath
       // VALIDATE PASSWORD."
   - type: ps
-    paragraph: Of course, at the end of the file, you export the Express router for use in other areas of your application.
+    paragraph: Of course, at the end of the file, you export your authentication router for use in other areas of your application.
   - type: phs
     partheader: "Part 7: Posts Endpoints"
   - type: phs